 If you are working as a group, make sure that there are representatives from as many relevant sectors and stakeholder groups as possible (there is more on multistakeholder engagement later).
-And understand how every member of your group can contribute to the process of implementing nurturing care in your setting.
+And understand how every member of your group can contribute to the process of implementing activities that support nurturing care in your setting.